patrick-llgc/Learning-Deep-Learning/paper_notes/depth_coeff.md

 #### Key ideas
 - One-hot encoding of depth and the use of cross-entropy loss solves the problem of mixed-depth problem.
+- **RMSE favors over-smoothed depth estimation and thus is not a reliable metric.**

 #### Technical details
 - Depth reconstruction: either weighted average, or pick the single modal weighted average (eq 7). --> However the paper did not go to details on this.